melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 *Commercial length and age composition data*

-Biological data from the commercial fisheries that landed vermilion rockfish were extracted from CALCOM on frog.
+Biological data from the commercial fisheries that landed vermilion rockfish were extracted from CALCOM.
 The CALCOM length composition data were catch-weighted to "expanded" length the raw length composition data.
-The length composition and mean size by year are available in Figures \@ref(fig:len-data-COM-HKL) and \@ref(fig:mean-com-len-data-COM-HKL) for the commercial hook-and-line fleet,
-\@ref(fig:len-data-COM-TWL) and \@ref(fig:mean-com-len-data-COM-TWL) for the commercial trawl fleet, and \@ref(fig:len-data-COM-NET and \@ref(fig:mean-com-len-data-COM-NET) for the commercial net fleet.
+The length composition size by year are available in Figure \@ref(fig:len-data-COM-HKL) for the commercial hook-and-line fleet, Figureef{fig:len-data-COM-TWL} for the commercial trawl fleet and Figure \@ref(fig:len-data-COM-NET) for the commercial net fleet.
 Input sample sizes for commercial length composition varied depending on the available data source and are in Table \@ref(tab:length-sample-size).